nicknazari/reddit-notify/README.md

 # Reddit Notifications by Slack Channel

-This handy program allows for a Slack bot to send a message to a channel when a specified keyword is contained in the title of new posts in a subreddit.
+This program allows for a Slack bot to send messages to a channel when a specified keyword is contained in the title of new posts in a subreddit.
 I run this program 24/7 on a Raspberry Pi.